One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Introduction

 \section{Introduction}

-Glaucoma is a blinding but treatable disease in which damage to the optic nerve can result in progressive and irreversible vision loss \cite{weinreb2004primary}.
-In 2013, glaucoma affected an estimated 64.3 million individuals worldwide \cite{tham2014global}.
-Because of the rapid global increase in aging populations, 111.8 million cases are expected by 2040 \cite{tham2014global}.
-Improvement in the management of glaucoma would have a major human and socio-economic impact.
-Early identification would significantly reduce the economic burden of this disease in its late stages \cite{traverso2005direct}.
-In addition, studies have shown that visual impairment in glaucoma patients is associated with overall decreases in self-reported vision-related physical activity and mental health \cite{huang2020adverse,parrish1997visual} as well as an increased risk of involvement in motor vehicle accidents \cite{kwon2016association, mcgwin2015binocular}.
+\IEEEPARstart{G}laucoma is a prevalent and debilitating disease that can lead to progressive and irreversible vision loss through optic nerve damage \cite{weinreb2004primary}.
+The global incidence of glaucoma was estimated at 64.3 million in 2013, and due to aging populations, this number is expected to rise to 111.8 million by 2040 \cite{tham2014global}.
+Improvement in the management of glaucoma would have a major human and socio-economic impact \cite{fan2022detecting}.
+Early identification and intervention would significantly reduce the economic burden of late-stage disease \cite{traverso2005direct}.
+In addition, visual impairment in glaucoma patients has been associated with decreased physical activity and mental health \cite{huang2020adverse,parrish1997visual} and increased risk of motor vehicle accidents \cite{kwon2016association, mcgwin2015binocular}.